The Romantic Setting

 In Chapter I, Heathcliff is an adult.
 Brontë provides just enough information to tempt us into reading further.
 Heathcliff is single; a surly landowner of considerable wealth.
 Brontë will show us how he gained his status and his wealth and we will be appalled.

-Here, there will be no AI images of corset-clad heroines and chiseled, bodice-ripping hulks.
-Having read the novel, I promise I will never spin Wuthering Heights as sexy.
+Here, there will be no corset-clad heroines and chiseled, bodice-ripping hulks.
+Having read the novel dozens of times, I promise I will never spin Wuthering Heights as sexy.

 I love Wuthering Heights.
 Emily Jane Brontë crafted a beautiful novel.
 Flawed human beings, living in a remote part of northern England (the West Yorkshire moors) are its cast of characters, and every individual is complex.